What are the value (and non value) propositions of using a business broker?

 May 21, 2024

-by a professional from Southern New Hampshire University in Boston Metropolitan Area, USA
+by an intermediary from Southern New Hampshire University in Boston Metropolitan Area, USA

 I'd value the feedback from the "Community" on this question.
 Do Sellers and Buyers of businesses, and their 3rd Party Service Providers (Accountants/CPA's), Business Attorney's, SBA and Conventional Bankers, Business Advisors, etc...) feel that Business Brokers provide value, or inversely, does their involvement in the deal process, diminish the overall experience?
 What do you feel are value propositions and misaligned value propositions of the Small Business Brokering profession?